avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 # Part 3A: Text Preprocessing for Topic Modelling

 I love the word 'Lemmatization'.
 Something about the cumulation of sounds that are formed from the syllables, vowels, and consonants that makes up the word 'Lemmatization' makes me smile.
 The first time I heard the word 'Lemmatization', I knew I needed to learn more about it!
 I guess that is why I like studying Natural Language Processing (NLP).
-I am drawn towards the subject because I like to think about languages as a structure, patten, and rhythm.
+I am drawn to the subject because I like to think about languages as a structure, patten, and rhythm.
 Through this process, I am able to take a sentence and visualize it.
 Just like a fun puzzle, languages are messy at first but when the right pieces fit together, a clear picture is formed.

 I remember sitting in my high school English literature class with multiple sentences written on the board.
 For the class assignment, we broke down each sentence and identified the part of speech for each word.
 By doing this, we gained understanding and meaning of how each word was applied in that sentence.
-The act of breaking down a sentence in order to understand the structure of a sentence falls under the discipline of linguistics.
+The act of breaking down a sentence in order to understand the structure falls under the discipline of linguistics.
 While as individuals, we can break down sentences and identify meaning, it becomes difficult and almost impossible to do so with large text documents such as 100,000,000 tweets or 100,000 news articles.
-This is where natural language processing comes into effect.
-The variety of packages provided for NLP allows us to process big text data efficiently.
+This is where natural language processing can help, and the variety of packages provided for NLP allows us to process big text data efficiently. <br> <br>

 ![Alternate image text](/images/twitter/linguistics.png)

-I love this figure which is taken from the textbook *"Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP Systems" by Vajjala, S. et al. 2020.* The image shows the building blocks of a language and in result how NLP is utilized in order for computers to process text data.
+I love this figure which is taken from the textbook *"Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP Systems" by Vajjala, S. et al. 2020.* The image shows that a language is made up of fundmental blocks that can be broken down in order to gain a greater understanding of a sentence.
+Each block can be processed with an NLP application.
+For example, in order to identify context (meaning) with NLP, we can apply Topic Modelling and Sentiment Analysis.

 #### Definition of Natural Language Processing
 Natural Language Processing is part of the machine learning/AI pipeline, where a variety of tasks are applied in order to process text data and format it in a way so that the computer can read the data and perform analysis.